-As the world celebrates Labour Day, acknowledging labour rights, the Indian information technology
+As the world celebrates International Labour Day, acknowledging worker rights, Indian information technology

-workers are observing a struggle of a different kind – seeking respectful salary increments.
+workers are observing a struggle of a different kind – seeking respectable salary increments.

 At the entry level, salaries have been static for the past 10 years.
 Experts say the trend will continue, or become worse in 2019.